named-data/ndn-cxx/INSTALL.md

-NDN-CPP-dev:  A dev version of Named Data Networking client library for C++
+ndn-cpp-dev:  A dev version of Named Data Networking client library for C++
 ===========================================================================

 Prerequisites
 -------------

-(These are prerequisites to build NDN-CPP.
-To do development of NDN-CPP code and update the build system, see Development Prerequisites.)
+(These are prerequisites to build ndn-cpp-dev.
+To do development of ndn-cpp-dev code and update the build system, see Development Prerequisites.)

 Required:

 * libcrypto
 * libsqlite3
 * libcrypto++
 * boost libraries (>= 1.48)
 * OSX Security framework (on OSX platform only)